Science and technology in Kazakhstan: Kazakhstan 2050 Strategy

 In December 2012, President Nursultan Nazarbayev announced the Kazakhstan 2050 Strategy with the slogan ‘Strong Business, Strong State.’
 This pragmatic strategy proposes sweeping socio-economic and political reforms to hoist Kazakhstan among the top 30 economies by 2050.
 In his January 2014 state of the nation address, the president observed that ‘OECD members have covered a journey of deep modernization.
-They also demonstrate high levels of investment, research and development, labour efficiency, business opportunities and standards of living.
+They also demonstrate high levels of investment, research and development, labor efficiency, business opportunities and standards of living.
 These are the standards for our entrance into the ranks of the 30 most developed nations.’

 Promising to explain the strategy's goals to the population in order to ensure public support, the president stressed that ‘the well-being of ordinary citizens should serve as the most important indicator of our progress.’
 At the institutional level, he pledged to create an atmosphere of fair competition, justice and rule of law and to ‘shape and implement new counter-corruption strategies.’
 Promising local governments more autonomy, he recalled that ‘they must be accountable to the public.’
 He pledged to introduce principles of meritocracy into human resources policy for state-owned enterprises and companies.
 The president recognized the ‘need to update relationships between the state and non-governmental organizations and the private sector’ and announced a privatization programme.
 A list of state enterprises to be privatized was to be drawn up by the government and the Samruk−Kazyna sovereign wealth fund in the first half of 2014.

 The first stage of the 2050 Strategy focuses on making a ‘modernization leap’ by 2030.
 The aim is to develop traditional industries and create a processing industrial sector.
 Singapore and the Republic of Korea are cited as models.
 The second stage to 2050 will focus on achieving sustainable development via a shift to a knowledge economy reliant on engineering services.
 High value-added goods are to be produced in traditional sectors during this second stage.
 In order to smooth the transition to a knowledge economy, there will be a reform of laws related to venture capital, intellectual property protection, support for research and innovation and commercialization of scientific results.
-Knowledge and technology transfer will be a key focus, with the establishment of research and engineering centres, in cooperation with foreign companies.
+Knowledge and technology transfer will be a key focus, with the establishment of research and engineering centers, in cooperation with foreign companies.
 Multinational companies working in major oil and gas, mining and smelting sectors will be encouraged to create industries to source required products and services.
 Technology parks will be reinforced, such as the new Innovative Intellectual Cluster at Nazarbayev University in Astana and the Alatau Information Technology Park in Almaty.